 (4) Voting members will include a minority member if reasonably available.

-(5) A nonvoting recorder will be from the BN HR specialist (need not be senior in grade to those being considered for promotion).
+(5) A nonvoting recorder will be from the BN HR specialist.

 51. Para 3-15 What must happen to Soldiers not recommended or not meeting the minimum required points?